 The school's SENCo regularly attends the LA SENCo network meetings as well as a local network in order to keep up to date with local and national updates in SEND.
 EYFS SENCo Network Meetings are also attended to ensure up to date information for Nursery and Reception children.
-The SENCo/Designated Teacher for CiC attends regular Network meetings to support children with SEN who are also looked after.
+The SENCo/Designated Teacher for CiC attends regular Network meetings to support children with SEN who are also looked after or have previously been looked after.
 SEN and CIC yearly conferences are also rich sources for development in provision and good whole-school practice.